 |Case 10||This is an example of the basic test of whether your expression evaluates to a specific value|

 |Case Else||This is an example of the 'Else' condition, which is executed if your expression hasn't matched any of the previous cases|

-Note that as soon as one case in the Select Case statement is matched, and the corresponding actions executed, the whole Select Case statement is exited.
-Therefore, you will never get entry into more than one of the listed cases.
+Note that as soon as one case in the Select Case statement is matched, and the corresponding code executed, the whole Select Case statement is exited.
+Therefore, the code will never enter more than one of the listed cases.

-Further information on the VBA Select Case statement is provided on the Microsoft Developer Network website.
+For further information on the VBA Select Case statement, see the Microsoft Developer Network website.